-Recent studies have shown that uncontrolled periodontal disease may increase the risk for developing cardiovascular disease.
-Both periodontal disease and cardiovascular disease are chronic inflammatory conditions, thus researchers believe that inflammatory mediators may be the link between the two.
-Untreated periodontal disease will increase the production of inflammatory mediators, which may potentiate the risk for development of more severe health complications, including cardiovascular disease.
+Recent studies have shown that uncontrolled periodontal disease may increase the risk of developing cardiovascular disease.
+Both periodontal disease and cardiovascular disease are chronic inflammatory conditions.
+Thus, researchers believe that inflammatory mediators may be the link between the two.
 However, research is still needed to determine the exact pathway of the relationship between the two inflammatory conditions.

 Research has shown that periodontal disease is associated with heart disease.
-Although a clear cause-and-effect relationship between the two has not yet been established, researchers have shown that periodontal disease increases the risk of heart disease.
+Although the cause-and-effect relationship is not yet clear, researchers have shown that periodontal disease increases the risk of heart disease.
 It is believed that inflammation is the connection between the two conditions.

-Recent research data suggests that gum disease carries a higher risk of causing a stroke than diabetes, a major known risk factor.
-Those with active periodontal disease are twice as likely to suffer a non-fatal stroke, compared to diabetes.
-Active periodontal disease is equivalent to that of high blood pressure as a major cause of non-fatal strokes.
+Recent research suggests that gum disease carries a higher risk of stroke than diabetes, a major known risk factor.
+In fact, those with active periodontal disease are twice as likely to suffer a non-fatal stroke.

 Periodontitis is a bacterial infection of the gums.
-Recent data found that bacteria that grow in the oral cavity can be aspirated into the lungs to cause respiratory diseases such as pneumonia, especially in people with active periodontal disease.
+Recent data found that bacteria growing in the mouth can be aspirated into the lungs, causing respiratory diseases such as pneumonia.
+This mostly seen in people with severely progressed periodontal disease.

-Researchers found that men with periodontal disease were 49% more likely to develop kidney cancer, 54% more likely to develop pancreatic cancer, and 30% more likely to develop various forms of blood cancers.
+Men with periodontal disease are 49% more likely to develop kidney cancer, 54% more likely to develop pancreatic cancer, and 30% more likely to create various forms of blood cancers, as shown by research.